web-illinois/ilw-hero/README.md

 Hero component for the web toolkit.
 The Hero Image component adds a large picture at the top of the page.
 It is used to draw attention to the page and can be used to set the tone for the page.

+There is one slot, called "background", used for the background item.
+This is optional, but is most likely an image.

+The default text should include a header (h1, h2, h3) and possibly a button list.
+The buttons will need to be styled separately.

+Attributes include:
+* theme: the theme/background of the content.
+Options are blue, orange, gray, blue-gradient, orange-gradient
+* width: whether or not this is contained in the parent (default) or if it will expand to full width (full).
+Auto will not work in this case.
+* align: whether or not the text is vertical or horizonally aligned (top-left, left-center, right-bottom, etc.)
+* focus: if the image has a focal point if it shrinks or not.
+Values are top, bottom, left, right.
+Default is center.
+* shadow: if the text should have a drop shadow on it.
+* collapse: if the image should disappear in mobile view (useful if the image is just a blank pattern or does not give relevant information)

 ## Contact Team

 jonker@illinois.edu